sqrdevl/Pavo-IM-Getting-Started-With-OpenCore/README.md

 ![logo](https://i.imgur.com/dtoe9Oj.png)

-# Getting Started With OpenCore 0.5.2
+# OpenCore Starter Guide 0.5.3
 ## Updated 17th October

 A brief guide to using the OpenCore boot-loader for hackintoshes